Everything you need to know about dietary fats.

 Monounsaturated fats are found in foods like olive oil, peanuts, avocados, and most nuts.

 Polyunsaturated fatty acids (PUFAs) are found in foods like walnuts, canola oil, salmon, sunflower seeds, and corn oil.
 PUFA include omega-3 fatty acids (found in fatty fish, flax seeds, among other foods) and omega-6 fatty acids (found in safflower oil, sunflower oil, walnuts, and wheat germ).
 These are considered essential fats, meaning your body can’t make them and you need to obtain them from your diet.
-Omega-3s and Omega-6s are important for
+Omega-3s and Omega-6s are important for brain health, among other things.

 Of all the fats, PUFAs considered best for heart health when you replace other fats, or in some studies, high levels of carbohydrates, with them.